top of page

 Thanks for reading.

 This post is part of Billi's website blog called "Stories from the Heart".
 For more click here, to subscribe click here.
 Billi J Miller is an author, photographer, speaker, and writer from east-central Alberta, Canada, and is the creator of "The Women Among Us".
 Previously a city-living, 9-5 government worker, Billi moved to the country to marry the man of her dreams, a 4th generation Canadian farmer.
 Billi noticed there were very few photographs of their rich, 100-year farming heritage.
 So, harnessing her entrepreneurial spirit, she created a successful business as a photographer and writer “telling stories from the heart and stories that matter.”
 In 2016, she authored the first of a two-book series about the remarkable contributions of farmwives and has since been recognized on CBC, Global TV, City TV, as well as countless newspapers and magazines both in Canada and in the US.
 Billi continues the dialogue with her online blog series, “The Women Among Us."
+When she isn’t working Billi loves to travel, read, and unwind watching true crime documentaries.

 bottom of page